zhirafovod/grokipedia-evals/README.md

 - Outputs land in `data/raw/<topic>/`: `grokipedia.txt` (or `.md` with `--keep-markdown`), `wikipedia.txt`, `metadata.json`.
 - Repeat for other topics (e.g., Transgender, Critical_race_theory) to build the MVP dataset.

+## Local UI (side-by-side viewer)

+- Ensure the virtual environment is active (`source .venv/bin/activate`) and deps are installed.
+- Run the viewer: `streamlit run app/local_viewer.py`
+- Pick a topic from the sidebar (it reads `data/raw/<topic>/`) to see Grokipedia vs Wikipedia content side by side and inspect `metadata.json`.

 ## Two-Page MVP

 - `Page: Grokipedia`